For PMHNPs, it’s the wrong question.

 Integrated care models using MI for adherence

-MI works because it is:
+MI works because it is clinically:

 Brief